littleGamers/RandomTileMapGenerator/README.md

 # Scripts

-**[Random Tile Generator](Assets/Scripts/RandomTileGenerator.cs)** - This is the main generator script.
+**[Random Tile Generator](Assets/Scripts/RandomTileGenerator.cs)** - This is the main generator algorithm.

-The script generates a random int array with numbers from 0 to 'number if tiles to choose from'.
+The script generates a random int array with numbers from 0 to 'number of tiles to choose from'.

 The script can smooth the tilemap for better results.